luisfog/jits/README.md

 ```

 #### Notes
+note * - yes, you just need the index.php file, this file will later download the website from the repository

-1. The user name and password is mandatory for server access
+note ** - The user name and password is mandatory for server access

-2. The email is required for alarms (to warn the user)
+note ** - The email is required for alarms (to warn the user)

 ## Start sending data